 Tolerance and Grit

-People often forget that imperfection is the norm in life.
-To enjoy life one needs a heart that can appreciate the ordinary.
-Voltaire said: "What is tolerance?
+We often forget that imperfection is life’s default setting.
+To truly enjoy the world, we must learn to find beauty in the everyday.
+Voltaire once said: “What is tolerance?
 It is the consequence of humanity.
-We are all formed of fragility and error; let us pardon reciprocally each other's folly - that is the first law of nature."
+We are all formed of fragility and error; let us pardon each other’s folly—this is the first law of nature.”

 2 comments: